 Extension: Strasburg (7/$175M, 2016)

-Nationals fans should be unsurprised to learn that Strasburg holds both spots on this list -- the franchise’s first No. 1 overall pick in the 2009 MLB Draft.
-He signed his lucrative extension during the season in 2016, with the deal first reported while he was on the mound in a game and made official the next day.
+Nationals fans should be unsurprised to learn that Strasburg holds both spots on this list.
+The No. 1 overall pick in the 2009 MLB Draft signed his lucrative extension during the season in 2016, with the deal first reported while he was on the mound in a game and made official the next day.
 The contract had an opt-out after the 2019 season, which Strasburg took -- days after winning the World Series MVP Award as the Nats won the title in seven games.
 He re-upped with the Nationals in free agency, signing the franchise’s largest such deal.

 FA contract: Bryce Harper, OF (13/$330M, 2019)